sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 #### Functional Requirements

 * Identify a central entity that has visibility of the entire chassis.
 * Monitor the status of the line-card, fabric-card etc using new PMON 2.0 APIs.
-The assumption is that each vendor will have platform-drivers or implementation to detect the status of the cards in the chassis.
+The assumption is that each vendor will have platform drivers or implementation to detect the status of the cards in the chassis.
-* The status will need to be persisted in REDIS-DB.
+* The status will need to be stored in REDIS DB.
 * PMON processes can subscribe to UP/DOWN events of these cards.
 * The UP/DOWN events will be added to syslog.
 * Vendor-specific API will be provided to take action on any change event.